soumyaveer/soumyaveer.github.io/_posts/2017-08-09-book-deals-a-cli-data-gem.markdown

 >"When I get a little money I buy books; and if any is left I buy food and clothes." - Desiderius Erasmus

 There are many ways of gaining knowledge, but the one I like most is - **Reading a Book!** When I started this project, I wanted to create something that will be helpful in enhancing knowledge by reading.
 Being a passionate book lover, I decided that an application which gives the current available book deals will be an interesting project to work on.
-And this idea resulted in the creation of `gem book_deals`.
+And this idea resulted in the creation of `gem book-deals`.

-_What is `book_deals`?_  BookDeals is a gem which displays the latest book deals on Goodreads website.
+_What is `book-deals`?_  It is a gem which displays books with discounted prices on Goodreads website.

-The main focus while implementing `book_deals` was _creating a gem_ (The gem can be installed by following the `README` document provided with documentation.) and following _Object Oriented Programming_ principles.
+The main focus while implementing `book-deals` was _creating a gem_ (The gem can be installed by following the `README` document provided with documentation.) and following _Object Oriented Programming_ principles.

 From users point of view, it was important to look into the _ease of usability_ aspect.
-To conquer this, every step while executing `book_deals` was guided with helpful messages and color coded instructions.
+To conquer this, I made sure, that every step while executing `book-deals` is guided with helpful messages and color coded instructions.

 Once, the user executes the program, he/she is greeted with a _Welcome screen_ followed by a _menu_.
 This menu contains a list of categories to select from.